Swing Lo Magellan: Reception

+Wyndham Wyeth of Paste Magazine said of the album and its lyricisms: "It’s not pretty, but it’s direct and honest and unafraid to stand naked for the world to see its scars."

 Accolades

 On 5 December 2012, Swing Lo Magellan was nominated for Best Recording Package at the 55th Grammy Awards.
 On December 20, 2012, Pitchfork Media ranked the album #15 on its list of the top 50 albums of 2012, writing: "For some bands, maturity means getting softer.
 For bands as talented and skeptical of routine as this one, it means getting better."
 The album also placed #50 on Rolling Stone's list of the top 50 albums of 2012.
 The album was listed 10th on Stereogum's list of top 50 albums of 2012.

 Track listing

 Bonus 7" Single

 Early versions of the 'Deluxe Limited Edition First Pressing' of the album sold at some Independent Music stores in the UK included a 7" vinyl single containing two tracks not included on the album.
 The record was also available for free at all U.S. shows on its summer tour.
 Its Domino Records catalog number is DNO1012.